-- Use it to pick your class for next game
+- Use it to pick your class for the next game

 You could potentially also use the wheel to make your game more interesting.
-For example if your playing minecraft you could have options on the wheel for instant diamond armour but also another option which means you have to instantly drop all of your armour.
-This is a good way to make your game more interesting utilising the wheel.
+For example, if you’re playing Minecraft you could have options on the wheel for instant diamond armor but also another option that means you have to instantly drop all of your armor.
+This is a good way to make your game more interesting utilizing the wheel.

 You should now have your spin wheel set up and ready to go.
 Enjoy having some interesting forfeits on stream with your chat, it will definitely make for a more entertaining stream.